Grecian Winter – Hesiod’s Works & Days December 15th

 Abney Park cemetery in winter photo by Harriet Salsibury

-Hesiod is a contemporary of Homer, and therefore one of the first European poets, one of the first commentators on Greek life, thought, religion, mythology, farming and time keeping.
-‘Works and Days’ is his Farmers Almanac and therefore long overdue an appearance on my Almanac of the Past.
+Hesiod is a contemporary of Homer, and therefore one of the first European poets, writing about 700BC.
+One of the first commentators on Greek life, thought, religion, mythology, farming and time keeping.
+Hesiod’s Works & Days ‘ is his Farmers Almanac and therefore long overdue an appearance on my Almanac of the Past.

-Hesiod’s poems also introduce the idea of the epoch, past glorious epochs of Gold and Bronze with a further descent to his own epoch which was of the base metal age of Iron.
-In the 19th Century, European antiquarians, imbued with a humanist belief in Progress, developed the idea of Stone, Bronze and Iron Ages, an almost direct opposite of Hesiod’s, downhill-all-the-way to the present idea.
+.In the 19th Century, European antiquarians, imbued with a humanist belief in Progress, developed the idea of Stone, Bronze and Iron Ages, an almost direct opposite of Hesiod’s, downhill-all-the-way to the present day idea.

 Hesiod also brings in early references to Prometheus and Pandora, two of the great myths of the flaws of humanity.